Primary Key Points

 Sunday:

-The MIND diet combines the basic principles of two healthy diets, the Mediterranean diet, and the DASH diet.
+The MIND diet combines the basic principles of two healthy diets: Mediterranean and DASH.

-The basic principle of this diet comes down to one fact: Eat more whole and less processed food.
-This is critical for all of us, at any age, if we wish to enjoy better cognition and mental health.
+The basic principle of this diet is simple: Eat more whole and less processed food.
+This is critical for everyone, at any age, if we wish to enjoy better cognition and mental health.

 Additional Readings